Checkout Policies (are generally for 3 weeks and 2 renewals; Prospector items are 3 weeks and 1 renewal)

 - For reserve items, fines are .20/hour per item.

-- Courtesy email notices are sent to you three days before the due date, the day after the due date, and at one and two weeks after the due date.
+- Courtesy email notices are sent three days before the due date, the day after the due date, and at one and two weeks after the due date.
 Email notices are sent to the email address on file with the University.
 The Library cannot guarantee the delivery of courtesy notices.
 You are responsible for knowing your due dates.
-They can be checked online.
+Library accounts can be viewed online.

 - You can elect to be notified for holds via SMS text messages.
 To sign up, log in to your library account and turn the feature on in "Account Settings."
 Data and texting fees may apply.

-- If an item isn't returned after the item is six weeks past due, your student account is blocked with the Registrar.
+- If an item isn't returned after it's six weeks past due or if your late fees are over $20, your student account is blocked with the Registrar.
 This block will prevent you from registering or dropping classes.
 When the item is returned or replaced and any fines are paid the account can be cleared.
 This is not an automatic process; you need to speak to library staff to have the Registrar block removed from your account.

-- The standard replacement fee for a lost or "totalled" book is $50.
-The standard replacement fee for videos and CDs is $30.
+- The standard replacement fee for a lost or damaged book is $50.
+The standard replacement fee for DVDs and CDs is $30.

 - Fines and replacement fees can be paid for with cash, check, or an Amazon gift card emailed to the library at email@example.com.
 Please include your name and student ID number in the email.